 - Do not attempt to remove nests.
 Wasps may sting multiple times and will aggressively protect their nests. - Honeybees create wax combs.
 Do not kill bees or destroy combs.
-Bees should be reported to the Service Order Desk and removed by beekeepers only.
+Bees should be reported by submitting a ticket through ARMA and removed by beekeepers only.

-NOTE: Refer to DOD Insect Repellent System Tear Sheet A-9 for additional information.
+NOTES: Refer to DOD Insect Repellent System Tear Sheet A-9 for additional information.